Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 It's not Sean Penn.

-He was the director of the film.
+He was the director of it.

-I knew he had something to do with it.
+You get something to do with it.

-Is it one of those monsters that Angus Sampson played in the movie
+Is it one of those monsters that Angus Sampson played in the movie that sounds kind

-that sounds kind of like that?
+of like that?

-Where the Wild Things Are, yes.
+Where the wild things are, yes.

-Anyone from Recovery at all?
+Anyone from recovery at all?

 Any of the cast?